marvin-hansen/typedb-client-go/considerations.md

 equally on sub second latency, but on [1 billion datasets](https://tech.marksblogg.com/benchmarks.html) even on a 2019 [laptop](https://tech.marksblogg.com/omnisci-macos-macbookpro-mbp.html).

-In an attempt to summing up my experience of implementing TypeDB protocol, I couldn't help but thinking that this protocol is overly complex and error-prone relative to the very little expressiveness the query language offers.
+Summing up my experience of implementing TypeDB protocol, I couldn't help but thinking that this protocol is overly complex and error-prone relative to the very little expressiveness the query language offers.
 However, the truly nagging question really became what does TypeDB actually does that cannot be done otherwise?

 I was unable to answer that question.